cleytoncarvalho/learning-gostack-gobarber-api/README.md

-# GoBarber
+# Learning - NodeJS

-NodeJS project developed at the GoStack bootcamp.
+:us: Project part of the bootcamp Gostack from Rocketseat.
 API of the aplication for barber shop appointments.

-Techs:
+:brazil: Projeto parte do bootcamp Gostack da Rocketseat.
+API para a aplicação de agendamentos para serviços de barbearia.

+:toolbox: Used in this project:

 - NodeJS
 - ExpressJS